himanshuo/life-of-learning/articles/OS/process_synchronization.md

 * mutual exclusion - only 1 process enters into critical section at a time because Process i only enters critical section if either flag[j]=false (other processes are not in critical section) or if turn=i (it is process i's turn to enter critical section)
 * progress - always looking for next process to come into critical section
-* bounded-waiting - there is a list that determines how many processes can be waiting for chance to go to critical section
+* bounded-waiting - there is a list that determines how many processes can be waiting for chance to go to critical section.
+That list is the flag array.
+At the same time, turn has a limited range of values.

 # Synchronization Hardware
 many system provide hardware support for implementing the critical section code